 As with the Saracen the John Hancock sent out parties to haul the seine and plenty of salmon, perch, trout and flounder were caught in Hakodadi Bay.
 But then officials then turned up and said they were catching too many fish, much to the detriment of local people, who were very poor and depended on seafood for their sustenance.
 Habersham took the view that the assertion of the officials was absurd as there were plenty for everyone, but it was agreed that the Americans would buy a catch from the officials instead and, provided it was of good quality, the seine nets would not be used again.
 However, when the fish sent for sale proved to be very inferior, there was no further negotiation.
 The seine nets of the John Hancock were immediately restored to use and a subsequent altercation on the beach led to Japanese officials being chased off by Habersham and his sailors.
 This seems fairly typical.
 On the whole the Americans seemed less inclined to acquiesce to the demands of Japanese officialdom than the British but then they had a less delicate balance to maintain.
 It was the state of war which made the difference.
 Stirling had to consider the dangers posed by the Russians whilst maintaining an equitable relationship with the Japanese whose port he was using as a base for hostile action.
 The United States, neutral in the conflict, had greater freedom of action in respect of the Japanese and their whalers sometimes aided the Russians too.

-Footnote - Recently I came across a letter from an officer of the Saracen published in October 1855.
-It may well have been written in Hokadadi.
+Footnote - A letter, evidently from an officer of the Saracen and published in October 1855, may well have been written in Hokodadi.
 Click here to read the letter

 Chapter 17 - To Hakodadi